emdworak/BabyTB_NU_MSS/training_certification/README.md

   authenticating the Shiny application for data collection.
 The file will appear blank on GitHub to keep the authentication information confidential.
-However, the file has been uploaded to show the structures to those interested in creating their own Shiny application.
+However, the file has been uploaded to show the structure to those interested in creating their own Shiny application.

 - `scoring_input` - This folder contains code to clean, (re)score, and
   analyze scoring certification data.
 The code in this file will not